 - Work designed merely to shock.

-- Poetry (occassional exceptions may be made for narrative poetry).
+- Poetry (exceptions may be made for narrative poetic works).

 - Works so grammatically woeful as to be illegible.